-The invention is a method of producing infrared images of a patient.
-The method includes providing an infrared imaging 55 camera configured to receive infrared radiation from an array of optical elements in a field-of-view viewable by the infrared imaging camera.
-A plurality of frames of infrared radiation is acquired from a patient positioned in the field-of-view.
-Each frame is acquired during a corresponding frame sample interval and each frame corresponds to the infrared radiation acquired from at least part of the array of optical elements during its frame sample interval.
-Plural integrals of infrared radiation received from the array can be determined, with each integral corresponding to the infrared radiation received 65 from the same optical element in at least two frames.
-Each integral can be mapped to a color or a shade of gray and the color or the shade of gray of each integral can be mapped to a position in an image corresponding to the position of the corresponding optical element in the field-of-view.
+Accordingly, we have invented a method of producing infrared images of a patient.
+The method includes providing an infrared imaging camera configured to receive infrared radiation from an array of optical elements in a field-of-view 40 viewable by the infrared imaging camera.
+A plurality of frames of infrared radiation are acquired from a patient positioned in the field-of-view.
+Each frame is acquired during a corresponding frame sample interval and each frame corresponds to the infrared radiation acquired from the array of 45 optical elements during its frame sample interval.
+Plural rates of change of infrared radiation received from the array can be determined, with each rate of change corresponding to a change of infrared radiation received from the same optical element in at least two frames.
+Each rate of change can be 50 mapped to a color or a shade of gray and the color or the shade of gray of each rate of change can be mapped to a position in an image corresponding to the position of the corresponding optical element in the field-of-view.

-The plurality of frames is acquired over an imaging interval and the acquisition occurrence of each frame can be fixed or variable.
-The infrared radiation received at each optical element can be adjusted for absolute temperature.
-Infrared radiation can be sequentially acquired from each optical element in the field-of-view during the frame sample interval.
+The plurality of frames are acquired over an imaging interval and the acquisition occurrence of each frame can be fixed or variable.
+The infrared radiation received at each optical element can be adjusted for absolute temperature and determining each rate of change can include determining a first derivative or a second derivative.
+Infrared radiation can be sequentially acquired from each optical element in the fieldof-view during the frame sample interval.
 Alternatively, infrared radiation can be acquired from all of the optical elements in the field-of-view at substantially the same time.

-Prior to initiating the acquisition of frames, the patient can be exposed to ambient temperature air.
+Prior to initiating the acquisition of frames, the patient can 65 be exposed to ambient temperature air.
 Thereafter, the acquisition of frames can be initiated and the patient can be exposed to a flow of conditioned air at a temperature different than the ambient temperature.
 The acquisition of frames can be terminated after the imaging interval.
-At least one marker having an emissivity different than the emissivity of the patient can be positioned on the patient and in the field-of-view.
-Desirably, the at least one marker is positioned on a fixed anatomical location of the patient.
+At least one marker having an emissivity different than the emissivity of the patient can be positioned on the patient and in the field-ofview.
+Preferably, the at least one marker is positioned on a fixed anatomical location of the patient.